rkalz/xbmc4xbox/branches/3.5/xbmc/lib/libPython/python/Doc/howto/unicode.rst

 looking at Apple ][ BASIC programs, published in French-language publications in the mid-1980s, that had lines like these::

-   PRINT "FICHIER EST COMPLETE."
+   PRINT "MISE A JOUR TERMINEE"
-   PRINT "CARACTERE NON ACCEPTE."
+   PRINT "PARAMETRES ENREGISTRES"

 Those messages should contain accents, and they just look wrong to someone who can read French.